June 28, 2011 - by David Hess

 The Funky Math

-For each of the quarterfinalists, I used the markets at Betfair to come up with a player’s chance of winning in each round, provided she makes it that far.
+For each of the quarterfinalists, I used the markets at leading sportsbooks to come up with a player’s chance of winning in each round, provided she makes it that far.
 For example, the odds of Sharapova winning in the semis, provided she makes it that far are: [her odds to make the final, adjusted for juice]/[her odds to make the semis, adjusted for juice].

 This results in the following chart, which shows each player’s odds as they advance.
 I highlighted Victoria Azarenka and her opponent, Paszek, as that’s where it looks like something funny is going on.